agidincom/en/rules/terms_of_use/home.md

 (b) **Security**.
 You must implement reasonable and appropriate measures designed to help secure your access to and use of the Services.
 If you discover any vulnerabilities or breaches related to your use of the Services, you must promptly contact Agidin and provide details of the vulnerability or breach.

 (c) **Processing of Personal Data**.
 If you use the Services to process personal data, you must provide legally adequate privacy notices and obtain necessary consents for the processing of such data, and you represent to us that you are processing such data in accordance with applicable law.
-If you will be using the Agidin API for the processing of “personal data” as defined in the GDPR or “Personal Information” as defined in CCPA, please fill out [this form](https://ironcladapp.com/public-launch/63ffefa2bed6885f4536d0fe) to request to execute our Data Processing Addendum.
+If you will be using the Agidin API for the processing of “personal data” as defined in the GDPR or “Personal Information” as defined in CCPA, please send email to hi@agidin.com to request to execute our Data Processing Addendum.

 ## 6. Term and Termination